 What is happening around the world is scary.
 We are living with a feeling of uncertainty hanging over our heads.
 One thing that has helped me curb my anxiety more than anything is reminding myself that nothing lasts forever, and this too shall pass.

 I am not in control of this situation.
 It’s not as easy as going to a yoga class and feeling my stress melt away.
-This is something I need to accept I am not in control of, and come to peace with that.
+I need to accept I am not in control of this and come to peace with that.
 Letting go of control is, in a sense, gaining a certain amount of control (and sanity) back.

 Sending Love to You All

-We can all do a beautiful thing for ourselves, and for others, by being cautious, and staying home if we can.
+We can all do a beautiful thing for ourselves and others by being cautious and staying home if we can.